 The Vetted Biz platform was designed with the small business investor/owner front and center.
 Unsurprisingly, a major area of focus for financial valuations for small businesses.
 Understanding how to properly conduct a small business valuation is of utmost importance when looking into investing in a small business or starting your own small business.
 We define the term “small business” as an entity with less than 50 employees and under a $5,000,000 value.
 The average small business is significantly smaller with a value of $300,000 and less than 10 employees.

 Our journey began several years ago when my brother and business partner, Patrick Findaro and I founded our first company, Visa Franchise, with the goal of helping high Value of all the non-financial and financial assets of a business buyer.
-There is usually a minimum net worth requirement to qualify as a franchisee and for bank financing. individuals obtain investor visas through franchise and small business investments.
+There is usually a minimum net worth requirement to qualify as a… individuals obtain investor visas through franchise and small business investments.
 Since our humble beginnings, our team has helped hundreds of individuals alongside their families find and analyze franchise and small business investments.
 We realized there is a lack of clear guidance for individuals looking to see how much a small business is worth.
 Here we aim to summarize our findings that have come about through years of experience and a deep-dive review of the foremost information resources that currently exist on the topic of business evaluation in order to give you, the small business investor, the necessary tools and terminology for understanding the process of business valuation.
 Every entrepreneur should know what their business is worth!

 Business valuation and company valuation, particularly when considering small businesses, is easier said than done.
 Unfortunately, business valuation is not an exact science due to a multitude of factors that I will go over in detail.
 However, while not perfect, the various methods of business valuation enable a small business investor to have a better understanding of the value of the company they wish to purchase before making what is typically the most important investment decision an individual can make in their life.
 In the end, it is much better to be approximately right than completely wrong.